-For all his achievements Toussaint Louverture, hero of the Haitian Revolution, has had a limited number of books written about him, and a number have not been particularly admiring for reasons that become apparent in Black Spartacus: The Epic Life of Toussaint Louverture.
+For all his achievements Toussaint Louverture, hero of the Haitian Revolution, has had a limited number of books written about him, and so it is fortunate that a new publication has arrived with Black Spartacus: The Epic Life of Toussaint Louverture.
 Sudhir Hazareesingh, born in another former French colony, Mauritius, has written a timely biography that is both gripping and a masterpiece of research, and worthy of a man who could, or perhaps should, be considered ‘great’.

 Like Spartacus, little is known of Louverture’s early life.
 Born as a slave in c.1740 to the Breda estate (Louverture had a good relationship with the estate manager who was responsible for his freedom), Louverture was into his 50s by the time he led the rebellion against his colonial masters.
 France was importing around 20,000 slaves p.a. into Saint-Domingue, and, whilst the death rate through disease within a year of arrival was as high as 50%, the slave population by the late 18th century had reached half a million.
 Amongst the many horrific murders committed against slaves there were routine accounts of vivisepulture, immolation and blowing up with gunpowder.
 Castration and genital mutilation were commonplace.